-Fairleigh Dickinson University-College at Florham
+Fairleigh Dickinson University - Florham Campus

 Fairleigh Dickinson University offers a summer pre-college program for students in grades 10-12 and a junior pre-college program for students in grades 7-9.
 The summer pre-college program for 10th to 12th graders allows students to earn up to 12 credits in two two-week sessions during the summer.
 Some of the courses available include artificial intelligence and robotics; drone technology; pre-medical professions and the health sciences; and Wall Street careers.
 The junior pre-college program consists of two two-week non-credit sessions in subject areas such as discovering physics and our universe; introduction to connected devices and the Internet of Things, and introduction to fashion design.

 Fairleigh Dickinson University is the largest private university in the state of New Jersey and offers more than 100 graduate and undergraduate degree programs.
 The school offers flexible scheduling, including online courses.
 Fairleigh is an international school with campuses in the UK and Canada as well as two in New Jersey.

 Adelphi University offers 14 precollege summer programs for high schools students, 11 of which offer college credit for completion.
 The programs that offer credit are art and technology; business and entrepreneurship; exploring musical theater; human rights and social activism; introduction to digital media production; introduction to nursing; introduction to teaching and teacher education; introduction to video game programming; psychology and pop culture; studio art; and the Bridges Launch Program, which is only for students who have been admitted to the college.